Anxiety

 Posted on 10/02/2025 in Anxiety, Counselling, stress, Stress Management

+TL;DR: New U.S. tariffs may increase prices for Canadian consumers, causing financial stress and uncertainty.
+Insight Psychological can help you manage anxiety, build resilience, and regain a sense of control.
+You can also support the Canadian economy by shopping locally and choosing Canadian-made products.
 With changes in the political landscape of the United States of America, new tariffs have been introduced that will impact Canadian consumers and businesses.
 What is a Tariff?
 A tariff is a tax placed on imported goods, paid by the company purchasing the goods to the American government.
-To compensate for these costs, businesses often raise prices, meaning consumers ultimately pay more.
-These tariffs will cause changes in international trade and the cost of everyday products.
-Coping with Financial Stress & Uncertainty It is completely normal to feel stress or anxiety about economic changes and financial uncertainty.
-Financial strain can… Read More Here!
+To compensate for these costs, businesses often raise… Read More Here!

 5 Tips to Help with Social Anxiety